KS2SEKHO/Portfolio-Projects/README.md

 # Portfolio-Projects

-This repository is for the projects I've done using published data from Kaggle.
+This repository is for various projects I've done using published data from Kaggle.

 These projects prepare me for a career as a Data Analyst / Analytics professional by utilizing: